aleksandaratanasov/pmd_camboard_nano/README.md

 corresponding node provides allowing testing with various parameters without the need to recompile the code.
 In addition each node is almost completely encapsulated that is it provides a single functionality allowing a relatively flexible way of maintaining the code base.
 Refer to the `CMakeLists.txt` for further details.

+**Important:** the package has low requirements on RAM however CPU performance is cruital.
+Especially the NURBS node exibits very poor performance and requires a lot of time to generate a mesh.
+It is adviced that it is done offline (using the created PCD files).

 Installation
 ============